ctoestreich/CoffeeScriptAntTasks/README.md

 * `nesting` - will inherit and maintin directory nested directory structure in the fileset base directories.
 If set to false will put all files at top level destDir. (defaults to false)

+* `overwriteNewer` - boolean to force overwrite if js is newer than coffee. (defaults to false)

 The `CoffeeScript` task supports the typical "fileSet" sort of nested elements, as near as I can tell.
 This is how you specify input files.
 To generate the name of the output file, the path